magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -   {:.fix}<!-- MAGECLOUD-2904 -->Fixed the validation process to prevent a problem that occurred when SCD_MATRIX ignored a theme value that contained different character cases.

--   {:.fix}<!-- MAGECLOUD-2851 -->?
+-   {:.fix}<!-- MAGECLOUD-2851 -->Fixed an issue with processing malformed JSON variables.
+Now, when there is a syntax error caused by a JSON variable, a warning appears in the `cloud.log` file and deployment continues using the default variable.

 -   {:.fix}<!-- MAGECLOUD-2823 -->Updated the `SCD_COMPRESSION_LEVEL` environment variable default values for the [build stage]({{page.baseurl}}/cloud/env/variables-build.html) and the [deploy stage]({{page.baseurl}}/cloud/env/variables-deploy.html).

--   {:.fix}<!-- MAGECLOUD-2747 -->Fixed a connection error that occurred during deployment immediately after disabling the Redis service.
+-   {:.fix}<!-- MAGECLOUD-2747 -->Fixed a Redis connection error that occurred during deployment immediately after disabling the Redis service.

 ## v2002.0.15